buihuubang/BTJAVABHB/README.md

 $ git push -f origin master

-/*if you want to remove the file only from Git repository and not re move it from file system, use:*/
+*if you want to remove the file only from Git repository and not re move it from file system, use:*

 $ git rm --cached youfile